Javran/Thinking-dumps/pcph-learn/src/Ch04/NOTES.md

 a problem into many subproblems), we can leave these specific operations as arguments.
 By doing so we will have a "skeleton", which should have most of the detail abstracted so we can focus on adding parallelism to the program.

+* Parallelism has its own overhead, if tasks are too fine-grained, this overhead will negate the benefit of having parallelism.
+In this specific problem, we set a max-depth, if we want to search any further past this limit, we'd better just use one worker instead of splitting that task further